Global Health in Oaxaca, Mexico (2 Week Intensive)

 - On-Site Services:

-- Welcome orientation and welcome dinner with other participants covering safety, transportation, and other logistics
+- Welcome orientation with other participants covering safety, transportation, and other logistics

-- Spanish Classes: 15 hours/month of Spanish classes, including medical Spanish instruction
+- Spanish Classes: 15 hours of Spanish classes, including medical Spanish instruction

 - CFHI Local Team: providing instruction, logistical support, and 24/7 emergency response